Grizak/chromium-browser/README.md

    ```

 2. **Create a patch** from your changes:

    ```bash
    pnpm create-patch "descriptive-name"
    ```

-   This will generate a numbered patch file like `patches/001-descriptive-name.patch`
+   This will generate a numbered patch file like `patches/001-descriptive-name.patch` from the changes between HEAD and the commit before HEAD

 3. **Commit the patch** to the main repository:
    ```bash